 Misfit Shine 2

+This is a gift that can impress a mom on Mother's Day or a friend on her birthday.
 The Misfit Shine 2 earned a 4 out of 5 star rating in our round up of best fitness and activity trackers 2018.
 What’s great about Shine 2 is that it can be worn as a bracelet – or an attractive pendant while still tracking your fitness metrics.

 You can increase the wow-factor and pair the Shine 2 with compatible necklaces, like the Transer Stainless Steel necklace (pictured) which cost less than a tenner on Amazon.
 US visitors can find a similar necklace here for $9.99.

 If you’ve sworn your alliance to Fitbit (or the Apple Watch), you still have plenty of options for glam-cessorizing.
 Okay, that’s not a real word – but Bezels & Bytes are the real deal when it comes to flipping the minimally designed bands of fitness tech into bold fashion statements.